A Search for the Arms of the Dana Family

 There is some resemblance to the shield of the Ironmongers Company, which I show alongside.
-It has a gold shield with a chevron surrounded by three objects, in that case they are described as "gads" (wedge-shaped bars) of steel; the chevron, moreover, has three golden swivels, ironwork designed to assist a chain to flow freely; the supporters are lizards but surely represent salamanders, which operate in extreme heat.12
+It has a silver shield with a chevron surrounded by three objects, in that case they are described as "gads" (wedge-shaped bars) of steel; the chevron, moreover, has three golden swivels, ironwork designed to assist a chain to flow freely; the supporters are lizards but surely represent salamanders, which operate in extreme heat.12

 So William Dane adapted the shield of his Company but created several points of difference, reversing the colours and even varying the edge of the chevron.
 It is important to note, however, that the animals on his shield were hinds – female deer – and not stags.
 The badge of Sir Christopher Hatton (1540-1591), future Lord Chancellor and already a favourite of Queen Elizabeth, was a hind, and it is probable that William Dane was showing respect to a current or potential patron.
 In similar fashion, when Sir Francis Drake sailed around the world from 1577 to 1580 he named his ship Golden Hind.

 William Dane was survived by his wife Margaret nee Kempe, but the couple had only one son, who died young, probably before his father, so there was no-one to inherit the coat of arms.